cvc5/ethos/user_manual.md

 ### The :requires annotation

-Arguments to functions can also be annotated with the attribute `:requires (<term> <term>)` to denote a equality condition that is required for applications of the term to type check.
+Arguments to functions can also be annotated with the attribute `:requires (<term> <term>)` to denote an equality condition that is required for applications of the term to type check.

 ```smt
 (declare-type Int ())